Scrollspy

 Installation

-Wrap your nav and content in the component, then mark every section you want tracked with data-spy-section and a matching id.
-There is no scroll-position maths to wire up by hand.
+Wrap your nav in the component and give each section a matching id.
+The sections can sit anywhere, there is no scroll-position maths to wire up by hand.

 Usage

-Each section is observed and the topmost one intersecting the panel wins.
+The section whose heading last crossed the top of the panel wins.
 Bind your link styling to isActive('id') and the highlight follows the scroll, while a click smooth-scrolls that section into view.

 Summary